pghvlaans/sbotools/man/post-release/sbotools.conf.5.md

 **DISTCLEAN=(FALSE\|TRUE)**

-If **TRUE**, then remove the package and source archives after building.
+If **TRUE**, remove the package and source archives after building.
 Source archives are otherwise retained in md5sum-designated directories under */usr/sbo/distfiles* (with *SBO_HOME=/usr/sbo*) by default.
 If **PKG_DIR** is set, package archives are saved there regardless of